New Study Suggests Teenage Accident Fatalities Commonly Involve Older Vehicles

 Although it may be more economical to insist that a teen purchase an older, less expensive vehicle, their inexperience behind the wheel this could be putting them in danger.
 When buying a car for your teenager, keeping your child safe may be worth spending a little more.

 If your teenager has been injured in an auto accident caused by a careless driver, the victim may be entitled to file a personal injury claim for damages.
-At Gordon & Doner, our personal injury lawyer s are dedicated to fighting for the injured and can help you determine what your legal options are.
+At Gordon & Partners, our personal injury attorneys are dedicated to fighting for the injured and can help you determine what your legal options are.